Excursión a Mina de Diamantes Culinan - en Español (Servicio en Privado)

 - You must wear comfortable shoes

-- In the summer season, bring your sunscreen, hat, and dark glasses
+- In the summer season, bring your sunscreen, hat, and dark sunglasses

-- In winter, come well bundled up as the temperature can drop a lot
+- In winter, come well bundled up as the temperature can drop significantly